-International Quality Dividend Growth - 2020 Reconstitution
+Summary

 In this post, we will provide a review of the reconstitution of the WisdomTree International Quality Dividend Growth Index.

 The biggest single change from a country perspective was Australia, with an increase of 7%.
-This increase is driven by the addition of two Australian mining companies - BHP Group (NYSE:BHP) (4.97% weight) and Rio Tinto Limited (NYSE:RIO) (2.12%).
+This increase is driven by the addition of two Australian mining companies - BHP Group (BHP) (4.97% weight) and Rio Tinto Limited (RIO) (2.12%).

 BHP and Rio Tinto are the two largest metals and mining companies in the world.
 Both have low levels of financial leverage and steady earnings and have benefited from a significant increase in the price of iron ore this year.
 BHP generates about 40% of its revenue from iron ore; Rio Tinto more than 50%.1

-The United Kingdom had the second largest increase, largely attributed to the addition of the pharmaceutical company GlaxoSmithKline (NYSE:GSK) - a 4.19% weight.
+The United Kingdom had the second largest increase, largely attributed to the addition of the pharmaceutical company GlaxoSmithKline (GSK) - a 4.19% weight.

 Top 3 Pre-Rebalance and Post-Rebalance Country Weight Changes

-When looking at sector changes, Materials had the biggest percentage weight increase, driven by the two Australian companies as well as Linde (NYSE:LIN), an Ireland-incorporated materials company.
+When looking at sector changes, Materials had the biggest percentage weight increase, driven by the two Australian companies as well as Linde (LIN), an Ireland-incorporated materials company.

 The reduction from Information Technology was primarily driven by the Dividend Stream weighting process that tends to reduce weight to the sectors that had the greatest price appreciation.